-Create a new (forked) dialog on receipt on forked request in rdata.
-The new dialog will be created from original_dlg, except that it will have new remote tag as copied from the To header in the response.
+Create a new (forked) dialog on receipt on forked response in rdata.
+This function clones a new dialog from original_dlg (including authentication session), but the new dialog will have new remote tag as copied from the To header in the response.
 Upon return, the new_dlg will have been registered to the user agent.
 Applications just need to add modules as dialog's usages.

-Note that initially, the session count in the dialog will be initialized to one.
+Note that initially, the session count in the dialog will be initialized to zero.

-9.2.2 Dialog Session Management API
+9.2.4 Dialog Session Management API